f26/ObjectListView/README.md

-# ObjectListView
+# ObjectListView (upgraded to .NET Core 8)
 ObjecListView 2.9.1 (2016-05-05), ported to .NET Core 8.0!
 Check out the original here: https://objectlistview.sourceforge.net/.

 This was ported by loading up the 2.9.1 source in Visual Studio 2022, upgrading it to .NET Framework 4.8, then right clicking on the ObjectListView project and selecting "Upgrade".
 This option uses the [.NET Upgrade Assistant](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.upgradeassistant) to do the porting for you.
-In the case of ObjectListView, I only had to tweak a few minor things like resolving some references, silencing some warnings, and commenting out some code that refused to work as before.
+In the case of ObjectListView, I only had to tweak a few minor things like resolving some references and silencing some warnings.
 See commit history for details.

 # Differences from ObjectListView 2.9.1